 Use surflan- A.S/ Oryzalin to control grassy weeds such as ryegrass, barnyard grass, and crabgrass.
 You can also use this pre-emergent weed killer to prevent common broadleaves such as spurge, pigweed, and chickweed.

-Tenacity is a common mesotrione-based product that’s known to effectively prevent weed emergence on centipede grass turfs.
+Tenacity is a common mesotrione-based product that’s known to prevent weed emergence on centipede grass turfs effectively.
 Dilute this liquid with water before application.
 It will remain active in the soil for up to 2 months.

 When to apply pre-emergent on centipede grass